Harnessing natural and mechanical airflows for surface-based atmospheric pollutant removal: Methods

 Empirical models can be used to link flow characteristics with the potential for pollutant removal~\cite{frank2017incropera}.
 These relationships have been applied in CH$_4$ and N$_2$O removal studies via photocatalysis~\cite{tsopelakou2024exploring, randall2024cost}.
 These relationships are evaluated using $l$, $s$ and $u$, supplemented with measured values such as wall shear stresses ($\tau_w$ in kg/ms$^2$), mass transfer coefficients ($m_c$ in m/s) and heat transfer coefficients ($h_c$ in W/m$^2$K).
 A detailed discussion of these empirical relationships and their applications can be found in Section S3.

-Analogies exist between key dimensionless numbers: the Nusselt number (${Nu} = h_c l / k$), the Sherwood number (${Sh} = m_c l / D$) and the drag coefficient ($C_d = \tau_w / \rho u^2$), where $k$ is the thermal conductivity (W/mK) and $\rho$ is the fluid density (kg/m$^3$)~\cite{frank2017incropera}.
+Analogies exist between key dimensionless numbers: the Nusselt number (${Nu} = h_c l / k$), the Sherwood number (${Sh} = m_c l / D$) and the drag coefficient ($C_d = \tau_w / (\rho u^2$)), where $k$ is the thermal conductivity (W/(mK)) and $\rho$ is the fluid density (kg/m$^3$)~\cite{frank2017incropera}.
 These analogies allow for the formulation of the normal pollutant flow rate to the surface of each application as follows